Not a town for me, Vredenburg

 They offer an hour long tour with a guide.
 Seeing that a tour was already happening, we waited at the restaurant for the time to go by; overlooking the rough, rigged landscape of the Park.
-The Guide took us to the site where she explained each and every bone and species, explaining to us how researchers identify which species belongs to whom and what the process is like.
+The Guide took us to the site where she explained each and every bone and species, how researchers identify which species belongs to whom and what the process is like.
 It was informative, captivating and knowledgeable to know South Africa had fascinating creatures roam the earth.

 Now what bothered me is that we paid R80.00 per person for an hour-long tour only to be completed in 30 minutes.
 The other half of the hour got spent running our fingers through tiny bones on a mat.
 I left feeling quite disappointed.
 I was expecting more.

 Too commercial for me

 By the time we left the park, it was lunch time and I knew from my research that there’s a local coffee shop nearby.
 The town is bustling with people and cars.
 Every building we past is a shop.
 It reminds you of Wynberg or Voortrekker Road.
 I had to remind myself that this is indeed a commercial and transportation hub so to be fair, I had to expect nothing less.

 We stopped right in front of a beautiful masterpiece of a church.
 And of course, I whipped out my camera to snap as many angles I could get.
 This Dutch Reformed church is nothing but spectacular to stare at.